Update for Victoria

 Whilst we are not mandating a current negative Rapid Antigen Test (RAT) result prior to each visit, we strongly encourage visitors to undergo a RAT and confirm a negative result before entering our facilities.

 All visitors must continue to adhere to Uniting AgeWell's Safe Visiting Guidelines.

 Unvaccinated visitor arrangements remain in place, including mandatory PPE and a maximum 1 hour visit duration.

 Update for Tasmania

-On 10 December 2021, the Director of Public Health announced new directions for Residential Aged Care Facilities across Tasmania which came into effect on Wednesday, 15 December 2021.
+On 10 December 2021, the Director of Public Health announced new directions for Residential Aged Care Facilities across Tasmania and came into effect on Wednesday, 15 December 2021.

 The new directions impact on Visiting Arrangements for all visitors to residential aged care facilities in Tasmania.

 Read more here.